 Disney doesn't usually try to put people in jail for using tickets that they didn't purchase, but, they will bar you from entering the parks.

 Web sites (like one called All World Ticketing) are beginning to pop up with a new "scam".
 They offer to sell you discount Disney World discount tickets for up to 50% off of Disney prices.
 (Sounds real good.)
 There is even a guy, usually named Jack, who will meet you at the ticket booth and give you a code for your tickets.
 You go to the ticket booth, buy your ticket and then after you get the ticket you give Jack the money (cash).
 What could possibly go wrong?

 Dad's heard that All World Ticketing is out of business or has changed names.
 Be careful.

 Here is another scam.
 (This one should set off alarm bells for lots of reasons) you reserve your tickets and meet someone in a parking lot and give them the money and they give you tickets.

-Dad recommends you buy your tickets from AUTHORIZED Disney ticket reseller or Disney itself (through a travel agent like Dreams Come True Vacations.
+Dad recommends you buy your tickets from AUTHORIZED Disney ticket reseller or Disney itself (through a travel agent like Destinations to Travel.
 Dad's favorite is Undercover Tourist.
 They have great prices and have been around for ever.
 (OK, not forever, but for a long, long time.)
 They are an AUTHORIZED Disney Ticket Reseller.